 Arizona Radio Observatory Call for Proposals

-Proposers should consult the ARO website for technical specifications and to download updated proposal templates.
-Proposers are required to list on the cover sheet their requested observing blocks (LST ranges), dates on which they are not available to observe, and dates in which sources in those observing blocks are within the Sun-avoidance zone (44 degrees at the SMT).
+All proposal candidates are required to list on the Proposal Summary Sheet their requested observing blocks (the exact LST ranges to be scheduled and number of times to be repeated), dates on which they are not available to observe, and dates in which sources in those observing blocks are within the Sun-avoidance zone (45° at the SMT, 10° at the 12m).